omarmn/DataScience_JH_Coursera_Assignments/README.md

 http://rpubs.com/omarmn/statinference

 This paper will endeavour to perform basic inferential data analysis on the Tooth Growth data set.
-More precisely it will assess the effects of vitamin C on tooth growth in guinea pigs, and will try and conclude if there's a strong relationship or not.
+More precisely, it will assess the effects of vitamin C on tooth growth in guinea pigs, and will try and conclude if there's a strong relationship or not.

 <h3>Exploratory Data Analysis - Effects of Weather Events on Public Health and Economy</h3>

 http://rpubs.com/omarmn/RepReAssign2

-This is analysis investigate the effects of weather events on public health and economic costs.
+This analysis will investigate the effects of weather events on public health and economic costs.
 The data being used is sourced from NOAA:https://www.noaa.gov/  spanning the year 1950 to 2011.

 <h3>Exploratory Data Analysis of Activity Monitor (e.g Fitbit)</h3>

 http://rpubs.com/omarmn/activityexpl

-This analysis uses data from an activity monitor and it attempts to answer the following questions:
+This analysis uses data from an activity monitor and it aims to answer the following questions:
-- What is mean total number of steps taken per day?
+- What is the mean number of steps taken per day?
 - What is the average daily activity pattern?
 - Are there differences in activity patterns between weekdays and weekends?
 - It also attempts to impute missing data